spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/50-reverse-proxy.md

   ```

-3. Issue the `helm upgrade` command to update the Palette Kubernetes configuration.
-The command below assumes are in the folder that contains the **values.yaml** file and the Palette VerteX Helm chart.
-Replace the **values.yaml** file name with the name of your file.
+3. Issue the `helm upgrade` command to update the Palette VerteX Kubernetes configuration.
+The command below assumes you in the folder that contains the **values.yaml** file and the Palette VerteX Helm chart.
+Change the directory path if needed.

   <br />